wd400/8085simCli/README.md

 # 8085simCli
 8085 sim CLI version

-***A simple 8085 CLI compiler that converts hexcodes from a textfile and produces the corresponding output.***
+***A simple 8085 CLI compiler that reads hexcodes from a textfile and produces the corresponding output.***